Skip to content

 The Council focuses on the special needs of older adults and thus stands at the interface of psychiatry with other medical specialties.
 It recognizes that integration of care is vital to the well-being of our patients.
 The Council accomplishes its goals by initiatives related to education, research, and clinical care in geriatric psychiatry.
 The specific areas that continue to require significant input by the APA, as embodied by the Council on Geriatric Psychiatry, include:

-• Providing leadership in geriatric psychiatry.
+• Provide leadership in geriatric psychiatry.

-• Developing educational materials on the needs of persons who are mentally ill older adults and about the role of psychiatrists in meeting those needs:
+• Develop educational materials on the needs of persons who are mentally ill older adults and about the role of psychiatrists in meeting those needs.
+These materials may be targeted for medical and non-medical audiences.

-• The evaluation and design of delivery systems, models of care, and payment mechanisms aimed at promoting high degrees of quality and cost-effectiveness for geriatric populations.
+• The evaluation and design of delivery systems, models of care, and payment mechanisms aimed at promoting high degrees of quality and cost-effectiveness for geriatric populations;

 Term